nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

----
-class: apidoc
----

-# Custom layout
+# Custom layouts
-You can alter the generated HTML by defining custom layout modules to the various slots in the global design system:
+The design system consists of various "slots" that you can fill or replace with custom template content.

 ! slots